Income Tax Return Forms in India

 - Section 139 (4D) – Universities, colleges, etc.

-Editor’s Note: This article was first published in February 2013 and has been updated on April 26, 2017 as per the latest regulations.
-Read our follow up article to learn more about the process of filing tax returns in India here.
+Editor’s Note: This article was first published in February 2013 and has been updated on April 26, 2017 and on July 25, 2018 as per the latest regulations.